OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 ### Revisit model hyperpatameters

-While iterating, you'll find out that you might repeat the steps of refining data, adjusting  hyperparameters, etc. With more trials and expoloration, you'll find some methods to reduce training time and improve performance like [**learning Rate finder**](https://fastai1.fast.ai/callbacks.lr_finder.html), [**Discriminative Learning Rates**](https://github.com/fastai/fastbook/blob/master/05_pet_breeds.ipynb) or other ideas.
+While iterating, you'll find out that you might repeat the steps of refining data, adjusting  hyperparameters, etc. With more trials and exploration, you'll find some methods to reduce training time and improve performance like [**learning Rate finder**](https://fastai1.fast.ai/callbacks.lr_finder.html), [**Discriminative Learning Rates**](https://github.com/fastai/fastbook/blob/master/05_pet_breeds.ipynb) or other ideas.
 But try not to overwhelm yourself with everything at the same time.

 ## Problem framing (classification/regression)